debil03311/awu/README.md

 ## To do
 - Make it so that you can browse more pages of a board
+- Display thread title when you show the replies
-- No color mode (I'm probably too retarded to do that so don't expect it to ever be a thing)
+- ~~No color mode (I'm probably too retarded to do that so don't expect it to ever be a thing)~~ (Added in 1.1)
 - Clean up the code (lol I definetly won't do this)